emnify/product-docs/docs/graphql/graphiql-ide.md

 :::caution
 After closing, you won't be able to retrieve this token value again.
-Consider storing it in a safe place (for example, a password manager).
+Consider storing it in a safe place (e.g., a password manager).
 :::

 <img